Single-rope technique: Ascent

-For ascent (prusiking or "jugging"), cammed devices (ascenders, Jumar, Petzl Croll) are used that can be pushed up the rope but lock and hold the user's weight when a downward force is applied; these must also be easily removable from the rope without being detached from the user.
+For ascent (prusiking or "jugging"), cammed devices (ascenders) are used.
+These have a set of directional teeth that can be pushed up the rope but bite into the rope to hold the user's weight when a downward force is applied; these must also be easily removable from the rope without being detached from the user.
 Knots such as the prusik, Bachmann, and Klemheist are used to ascend ropes in emergencies in climbing and mountaineering; they have ceased to be the primary ascent method in single-rope techniques because they are slow in use, and ice or mud greatly reduce their efficiency.

-Numerous prusik systems have been devised.
-Popular systems are:
+Numerous ascending systems have been devised with tradeoffs in terms of: